 If you have settled into German life, you may looking to buy a car in Germany.
-We set out a road map to car ownership in Germany.
+Our guide sets out a road map to car ownership in Germany.

 Let’s face it, buying a car in anywhere in the world can be a nightmare.
 You could find that after driving around the corner that those smooth-changing gears were the result of a banana stuffed in the gearbox or after just three short years on the road the car’s value had plummeted.

-The trauma appears doubly worse in a foreign country, where the whole business can appear to be a complete mystery with a new set of complicated rules and terms to go with it.
+The trauma appears doubly worse in a foreign country.
+The whole business seems a complete mystery with a new set of rules and terms to go with it.
 To help you get to grips with this, here’s our guide on how to buy a car in Germany.

-The easiest way, of course, is simply to decide what type of car you want and head off to the closest showroom.
+The easiest way to buy a car is simply to decide what type of car you want and head off to the closest showroom.

 The grim times that have hit the global car business means that the most new car dealerships in Germany will be falling over themselves even more than normal to sell you a car.

 Deals aplenty European interest rates are already are a very low level.
-But in a bid to move some their merchandise many car dealers are prepared to go all the way and offer in-house financing at zero interest rates.
+But in a bid to move merchandise, many car dealers go all the way and offer in-house financing at zero interest rates.

 Some carmakers also offer discounts for certain professions.
 In particular, journalists should ask whether there are any deals going.